amatos/amelia/README.md

 Oftentimes, the mirrorlist created from Reflector's auto-run at start-up is not ideal.

-So, in this step you are being presented with the full list of countries that are hosting Archlinux mirrors, to choose one of your preference.
+So, in this step you are being presented with the current full list of countries that are hosting Archlinux mirrors, to choose one of your preference.

 If the field is left empty, the default Reflector's mirrorlist will be used.